Singam (film series): Singam 2

 Rediff felt "the film has a lot of power-packed action sequences and the story races along with a tremendous pace keeping you engaged throughout...
 The only negative would be the length – the movie runs for almost three hours.
 A slightly shorter version would have created a greater impact".
 Deccan Chronicle gave it the verdict: "Even if you are not a Suriya fan, Singam 2 is worth a watch.
 The film roars rather well."
 In contrast, Zee News felt, "Suriya is the only character that makes you feel satisfied in the entire movie".

 Si3

 The Times of India lauded Suriya and Hari, writing,"[His] consistency in handling cop stories convincingly and entertainingly needs to be commended as he has been proving his expertise repeatedly".
 The New Indian Express similarly praised Suriya, but found "as a commercial film director, [Hari's] storytelling methods also suffer from following a set of rules, which include frequent yawn-inducing songs".
 In contrast, The Hindu felt it was "loud, fast, and without a single memorable moment".
 Sify called the film "a cocktail of harebrained predictable plot, exhausting action scenes and slapstick comedy".

+In other media

+In the climax of Karuppu, a 2026 film by RJ Balaji, the deity Kaaval Karuppu, also played by Suriya, arrives in the form of Duraisingam to defeat the antagonist Baby Kannan.